Italy Currency in 2025: Euro Exchange Rate, Payment Methods & Tips

 In 1999, Italy switched its official money from the lira to the euro (EUR, symbolized by €), and the euro is still the official currency in Italy today.
 One euro is made up of 100 cents.
 There are banknotes of 5, 10, 20, 50, 100, 200, and 500, but the 100, 200, and 500 EUR notes are less common.
 Euro coins are divided into 1, 2, 5, 10, 20, and 50 cents, 1 and 2 EUR.

-After peaking in 2021, the exchange rate between Italy currency euro and the American money dollar is generally declined in the past 3 years.
+After peaking in 2021, the exchange rate between the Italian currency euro and the American money dollar is generally declined in the past 3 years.
+And you can also check other currencies value below.
 Here is a table for your reference.
-(Updated in June, 2024)
+(Updated in November, 2024)

 There are several main methods to exchange the Italy currency.
 Most people will choose to exchange through a bank, as they generally offer more stable and secure exchange rates.
 In addition, some people may choose to withdraw cash at an ATM, which is often a convenient method.
 The following is to help you better prepare and plan the currency exchange for your Italy tour.